trailofbits/dylint/dylint/README.md

 - `path` entries can contain [glob] patterns, e.g., `*`.
 - Any entry can contain a `pattern` field whose value is a [glob] pattern.
 The `pattern` field indicates the subdirectories that contain Dylint libraries.

 Dylint downloads and builds each entry, similar to how Cargo downloads and builds a dependency.
-The resulting `target/release` directories are searched for files with names of the form that Dylint recognizes (see [Library requirements] below).
+The resulting `target/release` directories are searched for files with names of the form that Dylint recognizes (see [Library requirements] under [How Dylint works]).

 As an example, if you include the following in your workspace's `Cargo.toml` file and run `cargo dylint --all --workspace`, Dylint will run on your workspace all of this repository's [example general lints], as well as the example restriction lint [`try_io_result`].